caesarnine/ctxl/README.md

 ctxl /path/to/your/project > project_context.xml
 ```

-This command will create an XML file containing your project's structure and file contents, which you can then provide to an LLM for analysis or assistance.
+This command will create an XML file which you can then provide to an LLM for analysis or assistance.
 The XML output includes file contents, directory structure, and a default task description that guides the LLM in analyzing your project.

+### Workflow

+This is how I've been using it - essentially as a iterative process.

+1. Paste this directly into your LLM's chat interface (or via API/CLI) and let it respond first.
+I've found the latest Claude models (Sonnet 3.5 as of writing this) to work best.
+2. The LLM will respond with a thorough breakdown and summary of the project first, which helps to prime the LLM with a better contextual understanding of the project, frameworks/libraries used, and overall user/data flow.
+3. Chat with it as normal after.
+You can ask for things like:
+    >I'd like to update the frontend to show live progress when the backend is processing documents.

+4. The LLM will use the context of your entire project to suggest refactors/updates to all the relevant files involved to fulfill that ask.
+5. Update those files/sections, see if it works/if you like it, if not give feedback/error messages back to the model and keep iterating on.

+Future improvements to ctxl will likely automate #4 and #5 of this process.

+## How It Works

+ctxl operates in several steps:
+1. It scans the specified directory to detect the project type(s).
+2. Based on the detected type(s) or user-specified presets, it determines which files to include or exclude.
+3. It reads the contents of included files and constructs a directory structure.
+4. All this information is then formatted into an XML structure, along with the specified task.
+5. The resulting XML is output to stdout or a specified file.

 ## Usage